A comparison of light-weight, medium-weight and heavy-weight wedding rings.

 Example – Mottistone RWD002 light court wedding ring

-Our lightweight band is also known as low profile.
-In a typical court light weight wedding ring, this style has a depth of 1.3mm, making this the thinnest option.
+Our lightweight band is also known as a low-profile band.
+In a typical court light-weight wedding ring, this style has a depth of 1.3mm, making this the thinnest option.
 A slim wedding ring has two main advantages.
 Platinum wedding bands provide a lighter, more comfortable and more affordable option.
-Secondly, the shallow profile on the finger is less noticeable and more comfortable when the hand is closed.
-Lighter profiles make wider men’s wedding rings less costly by comparison to other heavier designs.
+Secondly, the shallow profile on the finger is less noticeable and more relaxed when the hand is closed.
+Lighter profiles make wider men’s wedding rings less expensive compared to other heavier designs.
 But, if you’re considering an engraving such as a fingerprint design, we suggest a heavier design.

 Medium-weight wedding rings